-Note the similarity between the carved stone panel, (centre right) and the engraving by Jan Sadeler, (bottom right).
-The image on the far right is a line drawing based on the stone carving, and uses information from Sadeler's image to fill in the missing areas where the stone carving has been damaged, such as the toad that sits at the bottom of the globe.
+Note the similarity between the carved stone panel, (centre right) and the engraving by George Pencz, (bottom right).
+The image on the far right is a line drawing based on the stone carving, and uses information from Pencz's image to fill in the missing areas where the stone carving has been damaged, such as the face.